Princess-Cheeseballs/docs/src/en/wizden-staff/maintainer/review-procedure.md

 ### Fixes

-PRs which fix bugs, cleanup code, improve performance, or refactor systems _without_ the introduction of new features or balance changes can be processed by a single maintainer (who is not the PR author).
+PRs which fix bugs, clean up code, improve performance, or refactor systems _without_ the introduction of new features or balance changes can be processed by a single maintainer (who is not the PR author).
 The remaining decision policy requirements still apply.

 ### Resprites